Analogy-LogViewer/Analogy.LogViewer/.github/ISSUE_TEMPLATE/QUESTION.md

 ---
 name: Question
-about: Ask a general question about how to use the project
+about: Ask a general question about how to use Analogy
 title: ''
 labels: question
 assignees: ''